http4k/http4k/src/docs/cookbook/nestable_routes/index.md

 - Routers can be combined together to form another `HttpHandler`
 - Usage of supplied core library `Filters`
 - Serving of static content using a `Classpath` resource loader
+- Support for Single Page Applications using a `singlePageApp()` block - resources loaded from here are loaded from the underlying `ResourceLoader` or fallback to `/` (and passed to the SPA code)

 ### Gradle setup
 ```